aMarCruz/react-native-android-log/README.md

 - `w (WARN)`
 - `e (ERROR)`

-    The above are the one-letter logging methods, one for each predefined level, except `SUPPRESS`.
+    The above methods are one-letter shortcuts to the `print` method with the corresponding priority level and can be invoked with or without the `tag` parameter:

-    All this methods has the syntax `method(tag: string, message: string)` or  `method(message: string)`.
+    `method(tag: string, msg: string)`

+    `method(msg: string)`.

-    If you omit the tag, the tag specified with `setTag` will be used.
+    If you omit the `tag`, the one specified with `setTag` will be used, or the predefined "App".

 ### License